Working Paper · v19 · July 2026 · DOI 10.5281/zenodo.21268135

 On the Coefficients

 The asymmetry coefficient τ weights filtering relative to amplification.
 Default τ = 1 treats them equally; cultures with recent collective trauma may set τ > 1 to emphasize deprivation reduction; cultures emphasizing positive flourishing may set τ < 1.
+Under the unit-scale projection τ rotates the iso-moral lines without rescaling, so total moral work stays comparable across calibrations.

 Total Moral Work also applies hierarchical Maslow weights wn = {5, 4, 3, 2, 1}, so transmutation at lower need levels (physiological, safety) carries more weight than transmutation at higher levels (esteem, actualization).
 The two parameters are independent: τ calibrates the filtering and amplification balance within a level; the Maslow weights compose levels into a total.